mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class03.md

 - There was a proposal in November 2018 to reduce the block reward to 2 ETH.
 - Transaction fees in Ethereum are paid in "gas."
 Each operation in a transaction requires a certain amount of gas, and the total gas cost is paid to the miner in ETH.
 As of 2018, 1 ETH was equivalent to 1 billion gas.

+## Network Participants in Blockchain

+In a blockchain network, there are several types of participants, each playing a unique role:

+### Full Nodes
+Full nodes are the most important players in the network.
+They store the entire blockchain and have the ability to validate all transactions.
+This means they keep a complete copy of the ledger, from the genesis block to the most recent one.

+### Pruning Nodes
+Pruning nodes also store the blockchain and validate transactions, but they prune (remove) old transactions that have been fully spent and are no longer needed.
+This helps to save storage space while still maintaining the integrity of the blockchain.

+### Lightweight Nodes (SPV Nodes)
+Simplified Payment Verification (SPV) nodes, also known as lightweight nodes, only store the headers of the blocks in the blockchain.
+They rely on full nodes to provide them with the rest of the block data when needed.
+This makes them more suitable for devices with limited storage capacity.

+### Miners
+Miners are participants who perform Proof-of-Work (PoW) to create new blocks.
+They do not necessarily need to be full nodes.
+Miners compete to solve a mathematical problem, and the first one to solve it gets to add the next block to the blockchain and receive the block reward.

+### Mining Pool Operators
+Mining pool operators manage mining pools, which are groups of miners who combine their computational resources to increase their chances of mining a block.
+The block reward is then shared among the pool members.

+### Wallets
+Wallets are software applications that allow users to store, view, send, and receive transactions.
+They also create key pairs, which are used for signing transactions and proving ownership of funds.

+### Mempool
+The mempool is a pool of unconfirmed but validated transactions waiting to be included in a block.
+Miners select transactions from the mempool to include in the new block they are trying to mine.